-Four-year MEng degrees are available for high-calibre students with the ability and aspiration to study Chemical Engineering at the highest levels.
-BEng students with excellent performance may transfer to the MEng up to the end of Stage 2.
+Four-year MEng and five-year MEng (with a Year in Industry) degrees are available for high-calibre students with the ability and aspiration to study Chemical Engineering at the highest levels.

 |Introduction||All degrees are modular, with the equivalent of six modules in each year (note these may be split into sub modules).
 Within these modules, students will develop their skills in core chemical engineering subject matter and have the opportunity to enhance these skills through laboratory practicals, computer workshops and engineering design.
 Our programme is supplemented by courses in chemistry and professional development with more advanced modules in areas such as energy and materials, delivered in the later years.
 To obtain professional accreditation, students must follow a defined pathway.|